cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 {{% /gsNote %}}

 When you install Cloudify Manager, you can specify the private IP address, public IP address and administrator password as command parameters.
-If you use _-v_ for the cfy_manager command, you can see installation logs located at: ```/var/log/cloudify/manager/cfy_manager.log```.
 You can also specify installation parameters in the [config.yaml file]({{< relref "installation/installing-manager.md#changing-the-manager-parameters" >}}).

-{{% gsNote title="Administrator Password" %}}

-If you do not specify an administrator password, the installation process generates a random password and shows it as output when the installation is complete.
-We recommend that you specify an administrator password according to your security policy.

-{{% /gsNote %}}

 You can install the [Cloudify CLI]({{< relref "installation/installing-cli.md" >}}) on a separate host to manage your Cloudify Manager remotely.